 In 2009 Art brought the true story property “LETTERS TO GOD” to a Florida production team at Possibility Pictures and rewrote the script which was ultimately released on 900 screens by Vivendi in 2010 and received a 2011 Movie Guide nomination for “Best Film for a Family Audience.”

 “ZZYZX” (starring Kenny Johnson of “The Shield” & “Saving Grace”) which Art wrote and co-produced took second place honors at the 2006 Cenflo Film Festival and Nashville’s Fylmz Festival while winning the Miami International Film Festival.
-The dark and twisted thriller is now available on DVD.

 His 1999 family comedy feature “ALL SHOOK UP” (Sarah Chalke and the late Frank Gorshin) was an official selection of both the Florida Film Festival and the Aspen Comedy Arts Festival.
 He’s also co-produced recent indie films “BIGFOOT COUNTY” and “LEFT OF CENTER.”